Denver's Best Replacement Window Company

 Air Leakage (Convection)

 Air Leakage (AL) is indicated by an air leakage rating expressed as the equivalent cubic feet of air passing through a square foot of window area (cfm/sq ft).
 Heat loss and gain occur by infiltration through cracks in the window assembly.
 The lower the AL, the less air will pass through cracks in the window assembly.
 Houses require this natural ventilation or else mechanical ventilation is required and since windows are often evenly spaced throughout the house they are a good source for ventilation.
-If your natural ventilation is far above .35 NACH (Natural Air Changes /Hour) as measured by your energy auditor using the Blower Door, then you may consider replacement windows if other less costly air sealing methods are not successful.
+If your natural ventilation is far above .35 NACH (Natural Air Changes /Hour) as measured by your energy specialist using the Blower Door, then you may consider replacement windows if other less costly air sealing methods are not successful.
 Conversely, if you replace your leaky windows, be sure to have the blower door test done afterwards in case you have lowered air changes where mechanical ventilation is required to prevent hazardous furnace back draft or air quality problems.

 Solar Heat Gain Coefficient (Radiation)